Mihirgo25/Cogoport/README.md

 12. The Grid of Industries as well as Our Products sections do not match the intended.
 I was not able to do it in exact manner.

-# Game Development Assignment

-1. I was not able to complete colour changing value fr various kind of bricks.
-2. The Game end message was not doable.
-I started restarting the game but it is not working.

 # Javascript Fetch Assignment
 1. I did not implement delete and edit via clicking on the list item.
 Instead, I used id as my reference to delete and edit the item.